 This is a Qualified Written Request under Section 6 of the Real Estate Settlement Procedures Act (RESPA).
 I/we own the property at the address listed above, and your bank services my/our mortgage.

-Your company name is shown as the servicer on my monthly mortgage statement.
+company name is shown as the servicer on my/our monthly mortgage statement.

-To protect myself and my family, I need to know who owns my mortgage.
-Within sixty days, I would like to know the name, address, and phone number of the bank or investor that owns my mortgage.
+I/we am very concerned about recent news articles documenting investors foreclosing on homeowners without due legal process.
+To protect myself and my family, I/we need to know who owns my/our mortgage.
+Within sixty days, I/we would like to know the name, address, and phone number of the bank or investor that owns my/our mortgage.

-Furthermore, in light of the recent allegations of foreclosure fraud, I demand to see the original mortgage note proving ownership over my home loan.
-If you fail to produce a mortgage note proving that you have a right to collect my mortgage payments, I will be forced to consider all options available to me to protect my interests.
+Furthermore, in light of the recent allegations of foreclosure fraud, I/we demand to see the original mortgage note proving ownership over my/our home loan.
+If you fail to produce a mortgage note proving that you have a right to collect my/our mortgage payments, I/we will be forced to consider all options available to me/us to protect my/our interests.

 I ask that I receive my response in writing.
 I understand that under Section 6 of RESPA you are legally required to acknowledge my request within twenty business days and must try to resolve the issue within sixty days.